TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/_index.md

 ---
-title: "Installing The Things Enterprise Stack"
+title: "Installing The Things Stack"
 description: ""
 weight: -1
+distribution: ["Enterprise", "Open Source"]
 ---

-This is a guide for setting up a Self Hosted LoRaWAN network server using {{% tts %}} for LoRaWAN.
+This is a guide for setting up a private LoRaWAN network server using {{% tts %}} for LoRaWAN.

 <!--more-->